mareerray/ColorCurio/README.md

 | Ocean Breeze      | #0077be, #00a8cc, #40e0d0, #87ceeb, ...         |
 | Sunset Vibes      | #ff6b35, #f7931e, #ffd23f, #06ffa5, ...         |
 | Modern Metallics  | #D69A6D, #A3A8A3, #F6E7CE, #2F343B, ...         |

 ---

+## Usage

+- **Browse Archive:** Search and copy colors from curated sample palettes.
+- **Use Color Lab:** Interactively experiment with color combinations and harmonies.

+---